RME Course Instructors

 Dr. Sean Murphy received his Bachelors degree in Molecular Biology (Honors) from the University of Western Australia in 2006 and his Ph.D. in Stem Cell Therapy in 2012.
 His thesis work focused on developing perinatal stem cells as a therapy for lung disease and contributed to an ongoing Phase I clinical trial for the treatment of bronchopulmonary dysplasia (BPD) in preterm infants.
 Dr. Murphy joined Wake Forest Institute for Regenerative Medicine in 2012 as a Postdoctoral Fellow and became an Assistant Professor in 2015.

-Dr. Naughton founded Histogen, Inc. in 2007, and currently serves as Chief Scientific Officer and Chief Business Development Officer for the Company.
-She has spent more than 30 years extensively researching the tissue engineering process, holds more than 100 U.S. and foreign patents and has been extensively published in the field.
-She previously served as co-founder and coinventor of Advanced Tissue Sciences, a manufacturer of human skin for wound healing and skin treatments.
-At ATS Dr. Naughton held a variety of key management positions, including president, chief operating officer, chief scientific officer and principal scientist.
-While serving as an officer and director of the Company, Dr. Naughton oversaw the design and development of the world’s first up scaled manufacturing facility for tissue engineered products, established corporate development and marketing partnerships with companies including Smith & Nephew, Ltd., Medtronic and Inamed Corporation, was pivotal in raising over $350M from the public market and corporate partnerships, and brought four human cell-based products from concept through FDA approval and market launch.
-Following ATS, Dr. Naughton served as Dean of the College of Business Administration at San Diego State University from 2002 until 2011, where she helped to make SDSU the first US campus to establish a Ph.D./MBA in life sciences. n 2000, Dr. Naughton received the 27th Annual National Inventor of the Year award by the Intellectual Property Owners Association in honor of her pioneering work in the field of tissue engineering.
-Dr. Naughton received her Ph.D. and M.S. from NYU Medical, and an MBA from UCLA.
-She currently sits on the Board of directors of CR Bard (NYSE: BCR), Cytori (OTC: CYTX) and several scientific advisory boards.
+Gail K. Naughton, Ph.D., founded Histogen, Inc., a regenerative medicine company, in 2007, and currently serves as CEO and Chairman of the Board.
+In addition, Dr. Naughton served as Dean of the College of Business Administration at San Diego State University from 2002 through 2011.
+Prior to that, she spent more than 15 years at Advanced Tissue Sciences, where she was the company’s co-founder and co-inventor of its core technology.
+During her tenure there, Dr. Naughton held a variety of key management positions, including president, chief operating officer, chief scientific officer and principal scientist.
+While serving as an officer and director of the Company, Dr. Naughton oversaw the design and development of the world’s first up-scaled manufacturing facility for tissue engineered products, established corporate development and marketing partnerships with companies including Smith & Nephew, Ltd., Medtronic and Inamed Corporation, was pivotal in raising over $350M from the public market and corporate partnerships, and brought four human cell-based products from concept through FDA approval and market launch.
+Dr. Naughton holds over 100 U.S. and foreign patents and has been extensively published in the field of tissue engineering and regenerative medicine.
+In 2000, Dr. Naughton received the 27th Annual National Inventor of the Year award by the Intellectual Property Owners Association in honor of her pioneering work in the field of tissue engineering.

 Executive Director, Regenerative Medicine Foundation